oracle/python-oracledb/doc/src/api_manual/deprecations.rst

 of python-oracledb.
 The cx_Oracle driver itself is obsolete and should not be used for new development.

+.. list-table-with-summary:: Desupported in python-oracledb 4.0
+    :header-rows: 1
+    :class: wy-table-responsive
+    :summary: The first column, Name, displays the desupported feature.
+The second column, Comments, includes information about the desupported feature and the replacement to use, if applicable.
+    :name: _desupported_4_0

+    * - Name
+      - Comments
+    * - Oracle Client libraries older than version 19 are desupported.
+      - Upgrade the client library version to 19c or later.

 .. list-table-with-summary:: Deprecated in python-oracledb 3.4
     :header-rows: 1
     :class: wy-table-responsive